Leadership Definition (Oxford)

 We will all need to lead as some point of our lives, even if it means that we only lead ourselves.
-Most of us will have families and need to set a great example for our children to and assist in helping our spouses be leaders.
+Fo those that have families, we will need to set a great example for our children.
 In a household we take turns being leaders depending on the situation.
-The same may apply at work and in our surroundings, even with our friends.
+The same may apply at our work environment and in our surroundings, even with our friends.
 They may be getting into a situation that may end up with a negative outcome, that’s when we have to try and lead them into a positive direction.
 Before we become leaders of others, we will need to become leaders of ourselves.
 We have to be great students with academics and well as a great student of life.
 The leadership training also depends on the information we choose to fill our minds with and most importantly use our critical thinking process to determine what we choose to do with that information.
-Just because someone gives you information or you see in come from the media doesn’t mean you should not question it or check to see if it is correct by doing your own research.
+Just because someone gives you information or you see in come from the media doesn’t mean you should not question it or fact check to see if it is correct by doing your own research.

-This type of training will limit the amount of times someone or entities will take advantage of you.
-Our best protection will come from knowledge and putting it into practice along with sharing it when time arrives.
+This type of training will limit the amount of times someone or entities will take advantage of us.
+Our best protection will come from knowledge and putting it into practice along with sharing it.
 We have to train ourselves to become leaders in all aspects of life so we can prosper further than our past generations have.
-It is our right and duty.
+It is our right, duty, and responsibility.